 If you want to visit more of the local sacred places, enter San Frediano Basilica, only 10 minutes walk from the Duomo, and San Michele Church, some 5 minutes walk from the Duomo.

-Stroll around the historic centre and before getting back to Florence make sure you see the Guinigi Tower, Piazza Napoleone and 17th-century Palazzo Mansi that hosts the city’s National Museum (Pinacoteca Nazionale).
+Stroll around the historic center and before getting back to Florence make sure you see the Guinigi Tower, Piazza Napoleone, and 17th-century Palazzo Mansi that hosts the city’s National Museum (Pinacoteca Nazionale).